On Dynamical Justification of Quantum Scattering Cross Section: Introduction

-There are also mathematical justifications of the approach \ci{Ta}.
-Namely, Dollard's result was refined in \cite{CNS,JLN} and \ci[Section 3-3]{AJS}, where {\it the flux across the surface theorem} is proved.
-This result was later developed in \cite{DGMZ,DGTZ,DMP,TDM} and applied for a justification of formula (\re{dics}) in context of the {\it Bohmian particle mechanics} and incident stationary random processes constructed of normalized wave packets (\re{dics}) in limit (\re{limd}).
-The survey can be found in \ci{DT}.
+Dollard's result was refined in \cite{CNS,JLN} and in Section 3-3 of \cite{AJS}, where {\it the flux across the surface theorem} is proved.
+This result was later developed in \cite{DGMZ,DGTZ,DMP,TDM} and applied for justification of formula (\ref{dics}) in the context of the {\it Bohmian particle mechanics} and incident stationary random processes constructed of normalized wave packets (\ref{dics}) in the limit (\ref{limd}).
+For a~survey, see~\cite{DT}.
+It is worth noting that we do not exclude the discrete spectrum of the Schr\"odinger operator $H$, in contrast to~\cite{DGMZ}.

-Let us stress that previous results do not concern the long time transition to a stationary regime.
-Moreover, we do not exclude the discrete spectrum of the Schr\"odinger operator $H$ in contrast to \ci{DGMZ}.
+We point out that all the previous results give the same expression (\ref{dics}) for the differential cross section, though these results were not concerned with the long time transition to a~stationary regime.

 Our paper is organized as follows.
-In Section \re{MR} we state the main results.
-In Section \re{LAP} we establish the limiting amplitude principle.
-In Section \re{SW} we obtain long range asymptotics and uniform bounds for the limit spherical amplitudes.
-In the next two sections we prove convergence B and the corresponding convergence for the flux.
-Finally, in Section \re{LRA} we check formulas (\re{aT}) and (\re{jj}), which justifies (\re{scsa}) and (\re{dics}).
+The main results are stated in~Section \ref{MR}.
+The limiting amplitude principle is established in Section \ref{LAP}.
+In Section \ref{SW} we obtain long range asymptotics and uniform bounds for the spherical limiting amplitudes.
+Next, in Sections 5 and~6 we prove convergence~B and the corresponding convergence for the flux.
+Finally, in Sections~7 and~\ref{LRA} we verify formulas (\ref{aT}) and~(\ref{jj}), which justify (\ref{scsa}) and~(\ref{dics}).